blaufish/sudoku-solver-rust/README.md

-A simple sudoku solver, ultra beta quality...
+A simple sudoku solver.

-Supports arbitrary character sets, e.g. 1-9, 0-9, 0-9A-F.
+Supports arbitrary character sets, e.g. `1-9`, `0-9`, `0-9A-F`.
+Or unicode like `🐡💩🐙`.
+Or whatever.
-Or whatever, parser attempts to understand anything.
+The parser attempts to understand anything.
-Text files must represent unknown/unset as either `_` or `.`.
+Text files must represent unknown/unset cells as either `_` or `.`.

 Supports 9x9 mode and less common modes.
 Supported modes: